eclipse/packages/charts/hono/README.md

 ## Prevent installation of Prometheus and Grafana

-The chart by default installs a Prometheus instance for collecting metrics from Hono's components and a Grafana instance for visualizing the metrics on dash boards in a web browser.
+The chart by default installs a Prometheus instance for collecting metrics from Hono's components and a Grafana instance for visualizing the metrics on dashboards in a web browser.

 Both Prometheus and Grafana are not required to run Hono.
 The following configuration properties can be used to prevent installation of the Prometheus and Grafana servers.